top of page

 How does it work?

-A Birdathon involves teams of birders trying to see (and hear) as many species of birds as possible within a set time period.
+A Birdathon involves an individual or team of birders trying to see (and hear) as many species of birds as possible within a set time period.
 This can mean either spending the day watching feeders, walking around the local bird sanctuary, or organizing teams to scour our region for birds.
 Donors can sponsor a team by donating a certain dollar amount per bird or simply by donating a fixed amount.
 Each team generally counts between 110 and 130 species in a given day.
+There are different categories of participation as well, new as of 2025 Birdathon.
 The list of birds observed by each team is posted on our website after the teams have completed their Birdathon.

 When is the Birdathon held?

-As teams are trying to see as many species as possible, it's best to run the Birdathon during spring migration season and the chosen window is usually from the middle of April through the middle of May.
-Teams can run their Birdathon whenever they wish during this time period.
+As teams are trying to see as many species as possible, it's best to run the Birdathon during spring migration season, so it is usually held in early May.
+See the Calendar for more details.

 Who benefits from the fundraiser?